12 Things Distributors Do for Their Supplier Partners (but Don’t Always Get Credit)

 9) Championing Small, Emerging Brands

 More and more distributors are looking for ways to support the smaller, emerging brands.
-They instinctively understand that today’s emerging brands are tomorrow’s “mega-brands.”
+Instinctively understand that today’s emerging brands are tomorrow’s “mega-brands.”

 One way this takes shape is the development of new selling divisions created specifically for small, emerging brands.